iotaledger/tips/text/0034-colored-coins/0034-colored-coins.md

 rights or loyalty points.
 Allowing real world assets to be represented by digital tokens that are secure, transferable, feeless and fast, opens up new use cases for the IOTA Protocol.

-It will be shown how colored coins are also important to enable layer 2 smart contracts and security token frameworks.

 ## Use Cases

 The sections below describe some, but far from all possible use cases of IOTA colored coins.
 It will be up to the